 If you have two or more kids sharing bunk beds, it could be beneficial to install some curtains.
 Then when the kid wants privacy or to be alone for a bit, all that needs to be done is to pull the curtain.
 Here you can go wild with the design and the colors.
 We are confident that little kids especially will have a great time pretending to be in space with a galaxy curtain and a flashlight.

 Make it Cozy

 We know that it’s hard to implement interior design elements on a small boat.
-However, there are some minor details you can address so that the space looks more comfy and cozy, just like home.
-Small pillows, fluffy blankets, family photos, and small lights usually do the trick.
+However, there are some minor details you can address so the space looks more comfy and cozy, just like home.
+Small pillows, fluffy blankets, family photos, and tiny lights usually do the trick.
 Even better, let your kids help you with that so that they can feel involved in creating this homey space.

 Give Them Some Alone Time

 This is especially important when the kid is going through puberty.
 We may not like it, but kids usually need some time away from the parents to feel independent and rested.
 You can leave them to wander a bit alone through an island or let them stay on the boat while you go get groceries or swim.
 After all, both parents and kids need some alone time.